HindujaB/AudioPreprocessing_amicorpus/README.md

 ## How to use

 * run 'Segment_audio.py'
+* To combine the audio files according to meeting participants, run 'Analyse_speaker.py'
 * To  combine the segmented audio files of each meeting according to each speaker, run 'Combine_folders.py'